-20.3 Recording of Action Taken
+27.3 Recording of Action Taken

-- a) The SDM system will be used to record action notes, category and give each case a number. - b) The names and addresses of both complainant and perpetrator will be entered into the SDM system upon receipt of the complaint and allocated a case number which will be used for any subsequent complaints from other persons which relate to the same case.
+- 27.3.1 The SDM system will be used to record action notes, category and give each case a number. - 27.3.2 The names and addresses of both complainant and perpetrator will be entered into the SDM system upon receipt of the complaint and allocated a case number which will be used for any subsequent complaints from other persons which relate to the same case.

-20.4 Monitoring of cases
+26. Monitoring of cases

-Where a case appears to have been resolved, it will be closed.

-The SDM system should be noted with the closure date.
+- 26.1 Where a case appears to have been resolved, then it will be monitored for six months, then closed. - 26.2 The SDM system should be noted with the proposed closure date.

-20.5 Legal action (repossession)
+27. Legal action (repossession)

-Under the terms of Section 14 (3) of the Housing (Scotland) Act 2001, all members of a household who are at least 16 years of age must be served with copies of any legal paperwork from Notices of Proceedings onwards.

-Officers shall therefore make formal enquiries to establish the identities of such persons when commencing the legal process in a case.
+- 27.1 Under the terms of Section 14 (3) of the Housing (Scotland) Act 2001, all members of a household who are at least 16 years of age must be served with copies of any legal paperwork from Notices of Proceedings onwards. - 27.2 Officers shall therefore make formal enquiries to establish the identities of such persons when commencing the legal process in a case.

-20.6 Social work department involvement
+28. Social work department involvement

-Housing Officers should seek to involve Social Work Department to offer support to the tenant if a case is becoming serious and certainly at the point of issuing a Notice of Proceedings, especially where there are vulnerable persons or children involved.

-Where repossession has been granted, both Social Work Department and Glasgow City Council's Homelessness Services should be informed.
+- 28.1 Officers should seek to involve Social Work Department to offer support to the tenant if a case is becoming serious and certainly at the point of issuing a Notice of Proceedings, especially where there are vulnerable persons or children involved. - 28.2 Where repossession has been granted, both Social Work Department and Glasgow City Council's Homelessness Services should be informed.